Please note:

 HUM 203 - Great Texts: Asian Thought and Literature (3) *

-An introduction to classic texts which have endured as monuments of Asian thought and literature.
-Readings and discussions of primary texts and their central ideas will introduce students to philosophical, literary and religious themes in a selected, major Asian tradition.
+Introduction to classic texts of Asian thought and literature.
+Readings and discussions of primary texts and their central ideas introduce students to philosophical, literary, and religious themes in Asian traditions.
+May be repeated once for credit when a different topic is taught.
 Breadth-Humanities.

 HUM 219 - The Early Middle Ages (3)

-An examination of Eastern and Western Christendom from Late Antiquity to the 12th-Century Renaissance emphasizing religious, political, cultural, and social change.
-Students who have taken HIST 219 may not take this course for further credit.
-Breadth-Humanities.
-Equivalent Courses: HIST219.
+Examination of Eastern and Western Christendom from Late Antiquity to the 12th-Century Renaissance, emphasizing religious, political, cultural, and social change.
 Breadth-Humanities.

 HUM 305 - Medieval Studies (4) *